osc-em/OSCEM_Schemas/README.md

 Schema for the Open Standards Community for Electron Microscopy (OSC-EM) defining the electron microscopy related fields required by the OSCEM standard.

 Core idea is a modular system that allows for the combination of several sample and method parts to describe a variety of electron microscopy use cases.
 All original schemas can be found as .yaml under src/oscem_schemas/schema.
-Files named oscem_* refer to set collection for i.e. single particle analysis whereas schemas with more precise names such as "instrument" refers to a specific subschema detailing in this case instrument variables.
+Files named oscem_* refer to set collections of subschemas, e.g. single particle analysis.
+Schemas with more precise names such as "instrument" refer to a specific subschema that can be modularily imported into oscem_* schemas.
 Using the linkml generator functions the overall schemas can be exported to a variety of other formats such as json-schema, jsonld, owl and rdfa.
 We recommend using json-schema versions for validating metadata.

 Current versions are a work in progress, details might change.